-As well as using the Patch View screen, or if you don't have a Touch Wing connected, you can use the Patch menu to re-patch a fixture to a different DMX address or a different DMX output line.
+As well as using the Patch View screen, you can use the Patch menu to re-patch a fixture to a different DMX address or a different DMX output line.
 All programming is kept.

 - 1> Press Patch (if you're not already in Patch mode). - 2> Press [Repatch Fixtures]. - 3> Press the Select button of the fixture you want to change. - 4> To change DMX press [Address], type the new address and press enter.
 If this address is already in use, a warning icon will be shown.